fabiocosta0305/fabiocosta0305.github.io/_posts/RPG/2016-05-27-Fortivitus.en.md

 2. Convulsions - Potential death;
 3. And the worst case, _Atavism_;

-#### _Fortivitus_ e Atavism
+#### _Fortivitus_ & Atavism

-A character that had (or provoke on yourself intentionally) a _Fortivitus_ overdose, can undergo an _Atavism_ process, going back into some primitive characteristics and behavior.
+A character that had (or provoke on yourself intentionally) a _Fortivitus_ overdose, can undergo an _Atavic process_, going back into some primitive characteristics and behavior.
 As a summary, he'll go back into a _Caveman_, an _Atavic Mutant_, very strong, powerful, but utterly out of control.
 This stays as much the GM wants and, under this time, the character is treated as a NPC.

 ---